Telephone Triage

 - Psychological emergencies

-- High-risk patient populations: pediatrics, frail elderly, women of childbearing years
+- High-risk patient populations: pediatrics, frail older adults, women of childbearing years

 - Sepsis review and update